Dwijad/Dockerize-Kafka-Connect/README.md

  #### To run the docker image
  - A kafka cluster configured in any of the `PLAINTEXT`, `SSL`, `SASL_PLAINTEXT`, `SASL_SSL` mode.
  -  A schema registry server running with/without `SSL` mode
- -  For testing query/log based CDC connector a `MySQL` DB server is configured .
+ -  For testing query/log based CDC connector a `MySQL` DB server is already configured .

 ### About AVRO converter